Knowledge base banner

 HOW HIGH SHOULD I FIT A WALL LIGHT?

-Wall lights should normally be positioned around 5-5.5ft (or 1.5-1.7m) above floor level and around 8-10ft (250-300cm) apart, space allowing, although this can vary depending on the exact height of the ceiling.
+Wall lights are normally positioned around 5-5.5ft (or 1.5-1.7m) above floor level and around 8-10ft (250-300cm) apart - space allowing - although this can vary depending on the exact height of the ceiling.

 If in doubt, use the 'rule of thirds' and fit the lights two thirds the way up the wall.